Mankatha: Reception

+Box office

-Box officeMankatha released in about 1,000 screens worldwide and the film had a solo opening in Tamil Nadu on 31 August.
+Mankatha released in about 1,000 screens worldwide and the film had a solo opening in Tamil Nadu on 31 August.
 It was said to have collected ₹25.2 crore nett from 370 screens in Tamil Nadu during the opening five-day weekend, and around ₹30 crore nett in its first week.
-The film became the biggest grosser of the year as well as that of Ajith's career, while also garnering the second-highest opening after Enthiran (2010).
+The film became the biggest Tamil grosser of the year as well as that of Ajith's career, while also garnering the second-highest opening for a Tamil film, after Enthiran (2010).
 In Chennai city alone, the film earned ₹2.72 crore in the first weekend from 19 screens.
 The multiplexes gave it the maximum number of shows including morning shows in all screens.
-Mankatha recovered its cost of production in 2 weeks, making it the fastest film in recent times to turn profitable.
+Mankatha recovered its cost of production in two weeks, making it the fastest film in recent times to turn profitable.

 At the Mayajaal multiplex, Mankatha was screened in all 14 screens on the first day, resulting in 70 shows per day, all being sold out, while Sathyam Cinemas reported a net of ₹0.34 crore from two screens for the five-day weekend.
 The film grossed ₹6.5 crore in 19 days in Chennai.
 The Telugu version Gambler, which released in 225 screens.
 In Kerala, the film was released in the original language in Thiruvananthapuram and Palakkad districts on 31 August while a dubbed version released all over the state on 9 September, opening at first rank, outclassing other Malayalam releases.
 The film bought for ₹0.6 crore in Kerala was expected to get distributor share of ₹1.4 crore.
 The Telugu version got high opening compared to other mainstream films It was successful at the Bangalore box office.